Run with us in 2020

 Run or row virtually from anywhere in the world

-Registration is now open!
+You can still support this important event from wherever you are and virtual registration is now open!
 Proceeds benefit the Officer Down Memorial Page (ODMP) and Concerns of Police Survivors (C.O.P.S.), two organizations that honor fallen officers and provide support to their survivors.
-Join us for this inspirational event!
+The law enforcement community will stand strong during these challenging times and we hope you join us in walking, running, or rowing to remember the fallen on May 9th.

 RUN (OR ROW) VIRTUALLY

-Join hundreds of people on our Virtual NPW5K team and support this event from anywhere in the world!
-In past years we’ve had individuals and teams from all over the world: from Alaska to Rome and from Baghdad to Thailand.
+Join hundreds of people on our Virtual NPW5K team and support this event from your treadmill, your neighborhood, your local trail, or anywhere in the world!
+In past years we’ve had individuals and teams from Alaska to Rome and from Baghdad to Thailand.

 NEW—Our virtual NPW5K has expanded this year to include a rowing option as well!